ChenyangQiQi/FateZero/README.md

 </details>

-## Tuning guidance to edit your video
+## Tuning guidance to edit YOUR video
 We provided a tuning guidance to edit in-the-wild video at [here](config/TuningGuidance.md).
 The work is still in progress.
 Welcome to give your feedback in issues.

 ## Style Editing Results with Stable Diffusion